lmarzy/birthdays-static/README.md

-# kickstarter-static
+# Birthday Finder
-Kickstarter for a simple static site build
+Static App to find a family members birthday